This page provides troubleshooting information for issues that may arise during Controller installation and operation.

 If you encounter this error, verify that the Controller database is running properly.
 On Linux, you can do so using one of the following commands:

-SysInternals Process Explorer, will provide you list of files
+SysInternals Process Explorer, will provide a list of files opened by process with pid 3388.

 netstat -ano | find "3388"